madkroll/assignment-store-lookup/README.md

-# assignment-closest-stores
+# assignment-store-lookup
-Find closest stores
+Find the closest stores